hmrc/income-tax-mtd-changelog/README.md

 ### 24 July 2024

+#### Self Employment Business API

+The following change is now available in Sandbox and Production for v3.0.

+##### Changed

+The following endpoints no longer accept data for tax years 2025-26 onwards:

+- Create a Self-Employment Period Summary
+- Amend a Self-Employment Period Summary
+- Retrieve a Self-Employment Period Summary
+- List Self-Employment Period Summaries

 #### Self Assessment Accounts API

 The following change is now available in Sandbox and Production for all versions.